GeorgeTsio/16s_analysis_qiime2/README.md

 5. Rarefaction curves and calculation of Diversity metrics

 For more informations dive into code (_qiime2_commands.sh_) and **don't forget to read my comments (They are pretty helpful :) )**

-After finishing with qiime, check _visualizations_R.md_ for some cool visualizations by playing with R.